 Patients with early-stage tumors that can be removed surgically have the best chance of long-term survival.
 Unfortunately, most liver cancers are inoperable at the time it's diagnosed, either because the cancer is too advanced or the liver is too diseased to permit surgery.
 In some patients, chemotherapy is given directly into the liver (chemoembolization) to reduce tumors to a size that may make surgery possible.
-This may also be done without chemotherapy (bland emoblization) in some cases, using ethanol instead.
-After surgery, radiation and chemotherapy have shown no advantage in improving survival.
+This may also be done without chemotherapy (bland embolization) in some cases, using ethanol instead.
 Patients in remission must be monitored closely for potential recurrence.

 Cryotherapy, or freezing the tumor, and radiofrequency ablation (RFA), using radio waves to destroy the tumor, may be used to treat some cases of liver cancer.
 Radiation therapy can be given in various ways, but has its limitations due to the liver's low tolerance to radiation.
 When used, the role of radiation is to alleviate symptoms outside of the liver or to relieve pain within the liver by shrinking the tumor.
 Radioembolization therapy uses substances to cut off the blood supply to the tumor.